History of the monarchy of the United Kingdom: Interregnum (1649–1660)

-Stuart Restoration
+Later Stuarts (1660–1714)

 England and Scotland were united as the Kingdom of Great Britain under Queen Anne in 1707.

 Charles II's reign was marked by the development of the first modern political parties in England.
 Charles had no legitimate children, and was due to be succeeded by his Roman Catholic brother, James, Duke of York.
 A parliamentary effort to exclude James from the line of succession arose; the "Petitioners", who supported exclusion, became the Whig Party, whereas the "Abhorrers", who opposed exclusion, became the Tory Party.
 The Exclusion Bill failed; on several occasions, Charles II dissolved Parliament because he feared that the bill might pass.
 After the dissolution of the Parliament of 1681, Charles ruled without a Parliament until his death in 1685.
 When James succeeded Charles, he pursued a policy of offering religious tolerance to Roman Catholics, thereby drawing the ire of many of his Protestant subjects.
 Many opposed James's decisions to maintain a large standing army, to appoint Roman Catholics to high political and military offices, and to imprison Church of England clerics who challenged his policies.
 As a result, a group of Protestants known as the Immortal Seven invited James II & VII's daughter Mary and her husband William III of Orange to depose the king.
 William obliged, arriving in England on 5 November 1688 to great public support.
 Faced with the defection of many of his Protestant officials, James fled the realm and William and Mary (rather than James II & VII's Catholic son) were declared joint Sovereigns of England, Scotland and Ireland.